chrisrzhou/quotes/src/quotes.md

 > Dialogue must be practiced on the basis of "non-self".
 We have to allow what is good, beautiful, and meaningful in the other's tradition to transform us.

 @Thich Nhat Hanh #enlightenment #dialogue

+> If there's anything that can redeem a lost soul, love would have to top the list

+@Sister Maggie #daredevil #love

+> When someone in need tries to push you away, you have to find the strength to hold on tighter

+@Sister Maggie #daredevil #support

+> Everything will be okay in the end.
+If it's not okay, then it's not the end.

+@John Lennon #optimism